1830s Atlantic hurricane seasons: Hurricane Three

-On August 10–17, an intense Category 4 hurricane left cataclysmic damage across the Caribbean.
-After striking Barbados on 10 August, the hurricane damaged Saint Vincent (island), Saint Lucia, and Martinique.
+August 10–17.
+An intense hurricane, likely of Category 4 strength left cataclysmic damage across the Caribbean.
+After striking Barbados on August 10, the hurricane damaged Saint Vincent (island), Saint Lucia, and Martinique.
 The hurricane destroyed Bridgetown (the capital of Barbados) and left 1500–2500 people dead who mostly drowned in the reported 17-foot storm surge or were crushed by collapsed buildings as the island was left desolate after the storm.
 The storm completely destroyed every sugar plantation on the island of St. Vincent, Saint Johns Parish church and the town of Les Cayes, Haiti, and damaged Santiago de Cuba.
 The storm traveled across the entire length of Cuba and damaged much of Guantanamo Bay in Cuba.
 The hurricane impacted South Florida and Key West between August 14 and August 15.
-The hurricane then drove into Louisiana near Last Island on 17 August as a category 3 hurricane.
+The hurricane then drove into Louisiana near Last Island on August 17 as a category 3 hurricane.
 It left at least 2,500 people dead and $7 million (1831 dollars) in damage.
 One of the great hurricanes of the century.
 See List of deadliest Atlantic hurricanes.

 The damage from this storm was also surveyed by British engineer William Reid and was instrumental in confirming William C. Redfield's (see 1821 Atlantic hurricane season) and John Farrar's (see 1819 Atlantic hurricane season) hypothesis that hurricanes are a spinning vortex of wind.